UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 ### First script: Compiling a C program

 The tests and data for this problem are in the `compiling` directory of this project, and the discussion of this problem will all assume that you've `cd`ed into that directory.
 Your goal is complete the desired script.
-This includes at a minimum getting the tests in `tests.bats` (in the `compiling` directory) to pass.
+This includes at a minimum getting the tests in `bats_tests.sh` (in the `compiling` directory) to pass.

 For this you should write a bash script called `extract_and_compile.sh` that: